TomJKono/Turkey_MSC_miRNA/Workflow_Document/miRNA_Analysis_Workflow.md

 were separated and analyzed as two different experiments.

 ### Global Expression Analysis
-The follwing analyses are implemented in two scripts, `Scripts/miRNA_edgeR.R` and `Scripts/miRNA_VarPart.R`.
-Snippets of the R code are reprodcued here for illustrative purposes only.
+The following analyses are implemented in two scripts, `Scripts/miRNA_edgeR.R` and `Scripts/miRNA_VarPart.R`.
+Snippets of the R code are reproduced here for illustrative purposes only.

 #### Filtering